jaantollander/masters-thesis/content/30_jobstats.md

 The formatting effects the resolution of the statistics.
 Using more formatting codes results in higher resolution but also leads to higher rate of data accumulatation.

-We have set the entry identifier to include Slurm Job ID, User ID and Nodename.
+We have set the entry identifier to include *Slurm Job ID*, User ID and nodename.
 It is used for compute and utility nodes.

 ```